From the Start

 The Research Park at the University of Illinois at Urbana-Champaign is the most visible result of a significant shift in the history of the University of Illinois: the incorporation of economic development and innovation into its core mission.

 The Research Park’s beginnings largely mirror the story of the University itself; it has sprouted a vibrant, multidisciplinary community producing highly influential technological advances – a reflection of the modernization of its land-grant roots in agriculture and engineering .

-“The mission of the Research Park is much in collaboration with the mission of the University of Illinois,” said Ed McMillan, chairman of the Board of Managers for the Research Park and a University of Illinois trustee.
+“The mission of the Research Park is much in collaboration with the mission of the University of Illinois,” said Ed McMillan, past chairman of the Board of Managers for the Research Park and University of Illinois trustee.
 “In addition to teaching – in addition to research and outreach – it’s also commercialization of technology.”

 The Research Park was approved by the Board of Trustees in November 1999.
 The University established a separate University of Illinois Research Park Limited Liability Company in March 2000 for governance of the Research Park.
-Since the first building opened its doors in January 2001, Research Park’s growth and development has been a boon in multiple ways for the University.
+Since the first building opened its doors in January 2001, Research Park’s growth and development have been a boon in multiple ways for the University.

 Three of its most significant value propositions have been the opportunities afforded for faculty to develop and commercialize new technology in conjunction with their academic work; for established companies to collaborate with University of Illinois faculty and researchers; and for students to experience highly regarded internship opportunities.

 The Research Park’s thriving innovative community is the result of an intentional transformation in the University of Illinois’ approach to entrepreneurial activity, one that encompasses the entire campus.